 There's a lot to consider when weighing the pros and cons of a wood fence versus a chain link fence.
 We've tried to make the process easier for you by diving deeper into some of the areas of consideration.

 Before you start your fence project, it's critical that you review the regulations for your area.
 Many cities and/or homeowner's associations will have rules and regulations about the height, style and material of your fence.
 You can read more about California fence regulations here and here.

 Wood fences provide a lot of versatility when it comes to design and finishing options.
 You can select the type of build (nail up/dog ear, horizontal, picture frame, etc.) elements like the lattice or kickboards, different types of wood, and different stains.
-If you need help decoding fence jargon, here’s a guide that will help you understand some of the style terms and what they mean.
+If you need help decoding fence jargon, here's a guide that will help you understand some of the style terms and what they mean.
 Not sure how to choose a design?
 Discover our post on wood fence ideas to enhance your creativity.

 Chain link fences have fewer options when it comes to the design and finishing.
 The colors, for example, are normally limited to black, green, brown or silver.
 The material choices are also limited, with the vast majority of chain link fences being constructed out of galvanized aluminum and coated with vinyl.
 Discover our article on chain link fence ideas to gain inspiration for your yard.